Ananya2001-an/term-chat/README.md

 - Auth commands

-    - `auth create-user <username> <email id>`: Register a new user
+    - `auth create-user`: Register a new user
-    - `auth login <email id>`: Login as an existing user (creates a pickle file in the current directory)
+    - `auth login`: Login as an existing user (creates a pickle file in the current directory)
     - `auth logout`: Logout the current user
     - `auth whoami`: Display the current user
-    - `auth delete-user`: Delete the current logged in user from the database
+    - `auth delete-user`: Delete the current logged-in user from the database

 - Room commands